Jake Sulpice

 pushcx: and if you want to talk to some programmers, I sent you a lobsters invite :)

 jslp: I’ll definitely check those both out, thank you for the suggestions!
-I’m hoping to keep this sister site maintained for as long as I can so I better start at least learning some of the basics
+I’m hoping to keep this sister-site maintained for as long as I can so I better start at least learning some basics.

 Now What?

 That brings me to the point I’m at now.
-I initially wanted to make a new community for sharing music and harboring discussion related to hiphop, but at some point, I realized I legitimately loved making it all work.
+I initially wanted to make a special place for sharing music and harboring discussion related to hip-hop, but at some point, I realized I genuinely loved making it all work.

-Thanks to Peter’s suggestion, I decided to purchase the complete Learn Enough subscription bundle covering everything from the very beginning.
-I know enough about text editors and the command line (apparently besides using grep), but I’m starting at the top to ensure I don’t miss anything that I don’t already know.
+Thanks to Peter’s suggestion, I purchased the complete Learn Enough subscription bundle covering everything from the very start.
+I know enough about text editors and the command line (apparently besides using grep), but I’m starting at the top to ensure I miss nothing I don’t know.

-As for the website, I’m not sure what I’ll end up doing with it for the foreseeable future.
-Seeing as there’s only a handful of users that are active, some of which only every couple of days, I may decide to shut it down in a few weeks unless it sees some more growth somehow.
-I don’t necessarily want to take it down after investing so much time into it for the past month or so, but eliminating the costs associated with server hosting, domain renewal, and site backups will offset most of the cost of my Learn Enough subscription.
+As for the website, I’m not sure what I’ll end up doing with it in the foreseeable future.
+Seeing as there’s only a handful of users that are active, some of which only visit every few days, I may decide to shut it down in a few weeks unless it sees some more growth somehow.
+I don’t want to take it down after investing so much time into it for the past month, but eliminating the costs associated with server hosting, domain renewal, and site backups will offset this Learn Enough subscription.

 That being said, figuring that out isn’t too high on my list of priorities right now.
-If hiphop listeners find use from the site and actively contribute enough to make discussion worthwhile, I’ll happily keep paying for it while implementing what I learn into the site as I progress in the course.
-Otherwise, I may keep it up anyways as an environment to practice and debug production code in, or delete it entirely; again, I haven’t totally made up my mind on this and am not in a rush to do so.
+If hip-hop listeners find use from the website and actively contribute enough to make discussion worthwhile, I’ll happily continue paying for it while implementing what I learn on the site as I progress in the course.
+Otherwise, I may keep it up anyway as a practice environment, move to cheaper hosting, or delete it entirely; again, I haven’t totally decided on this and am not in a rush to do so.

 Conclusion